 a la ciudad,”

-might not be understood as future, then say: “Voy
+might not be understood as future, then I shall say: “Voy

 a la ciudad mañana,”